 By John O’Ceallaigh

-The Collection portfolio of exclusive-use villas, residences and hotels in France, the UK, US and St Barts is not, as yet, widely known, but its latest launch, Hotel Particulier Villeroy in Paris, stands out so clearly among all the city’s recent arrivals that this nascent brand is one I’ll be watching with interest.
+The Collection portfolio of exclusive-use villas, residences and hotels in France, the UK, US and St Barts is not, as yet, widely known, but its latest launch in Paris, Masion Villeroy (known before the pandemic made exclusivity even more attractive as Hotel Particulier Villeroy), stands out so clearly among all the city’s recent arrivals that this nascent brand is one I’ll be watching with interest.
 The last property I stayed in before Covid-19 swept through Europe, this tiny hotel does a lot of things differently – and for the most part impressively.

 Just off Avenue George V, a five-minute walk from the Seine and with the Eiffel Tower visible from some of its higher-level bedrooms, the property can legitimately claim to be the most exclusive hotel in Paris.
 Its inventory extends to just 11 keys, B&B rates start at €900 per night and the hotel is completely inaccessible to members of the general public.
 Only guests and the very limited number of largely local patrons who will be permitted to join the hotel’s members’ club will have access to its bar, restaurant, spa and gym.